XenonIO/cybersecurity/PLAN.md

 **This document is no longer maintained or reviewed.
 Xenon PortCos may fork and update as desired.**

-Once per year, these additional activities will be performed:
+Once per year, these activities will be performed:
  * Review this plan and [our practices](PRACTICES.md).
 (CAIQ: GRM-04, GRM-09)
  * Review the likelihood and impact of risks.
 (CAIQ: GRM-10)
  * Test backup and redundancy mechanisms.
 (CAIQ: BCR-11.5)